StephonBrown/ReferralAPI/README.md

 ## Referral Process
 The referral process is designed to be simple and straightforward.
 There are 3 possible ways that a referral can be created:

 ### A New User Signs Up Using a Referral Code
 When a new user signs up for the Carton Caps application using an existing user's referral code, the following steps occur:
 1. The new user enters the referral code during the account setup process.
+2. If the referral code is valid, a new completed referral is created using the new user's ID and the referrer's referral code.

-### A Potential User Clicks on a Referral Link and Tey Already Have the App Installed
+### A Potential User Clicks on a Referral Link and They Already Have the App Installed
 When a potential user clicks on a referral link and they already have the Carton Caps application installed, the following steps occur:
 1. The potential user clicks on the referral link.
 2. The referral link redirects the user to the Carton Caps application using a deferred deeplink.